Is it true that we are spiritual beings having human experience?

 We are starting to learn to live our lives from a point of integration between who we are spiritually and who we are physically.

 The belief has been that the deepest parts of who we are spiritually can only be gotten to when we no longer hold a physical body.
-That’s what is some time referred to with the ideas of enlightenment and nirvana.
+That’s what is sometimes referred to with the ideas of enlightenment and nirvana.

 Earth is shifting and human beings are shifting.
 One of the biggest changes that is happening is that we are beginning to learn to have the highest level spiritual experience in this physical body.